MicrosoftDocs/powerquery-docs/powerquery-docs/samples/trippin/9-testconnection/readme.md

 Add one or more visuals to your report page (optional), and then publish the report to PowerBI.com.

-After publishing, go to PowerBI.com and find the semantic model for the report you just published.
+After publishing, go to PowerBI.com and find the semantic model for the report you published.
 Select the ellipses, and then select **Schedule Refresh**.
 Expand the **Gateway connection** and **Data source credentials** sections.

 ![Data source settings.](../../media/trippin9-settings-1.png)